openziti/ziti-doc/docusaurus/docs/reference/config-types/host.v2.md

 }
 ```

 Note that not everything must be forwarded.
-For example the address could be hard coded, while the
+For example the address is not forwarded in the example
-port and protocol could be forwarded.
+below.
+The port and protocol are forwarded and the corresponding 'allow' is set, but the address is
+statically set to '192.168.100.1

 ```json
 {